lpn-plant/lpntpm-docs/docs/TPM_with_LPC_protocol.md

 + FreeRTOS
 + Zephyr-RTOS

-"QORC SDK" is in all it's parts open-source.
+"QORC SDK" is in all its parts open-source.

 Here is link to "QORC-SDK" Github repository:["QORC-SDK Github repository"](https://github.com/QuickLogic-Corp/qorc-sdk) and here is link to "Quicklogic Corporation" github repositories:["Quicklogic Corporation" Github repositories"](https://github.com/QuickLogic-Corp)

-"QORC SDK" is only one software tool needed for development of all parts of application for SoC "EOS S3".
-However there is also very useful software for making Verilog RTL code simulation.
+`QORC SDK"` is only one software tool needed for the development of all parts of the application for SoC "EOS S3".
+However, there is also very useful software for making Verilog RTL code simulation.
 We used for simulating this project open-source Verilog simulator called "Icarus Verilog".
-We also used open-source viewer for .vcd files called "GTKWave".
+We also used an open-source viewer for .vcd files called "GTKWave".

 Here is link to "Icarus Verilog":
 ["Icarus Verilog simulator"](http://iverilog.icarus.com/)
 , and here is link to "GTKWave" application:
 ["GTKWave" application](http://gtkwave.sourceforge.net/)

 ### Project Github repository